Burmese people in Singapore

 Burmese in Singapore consist mainly of Myanmar expatriates.
-The Myanmar community in Singapore is estimated to number at least 200,000, made up of students, healthcare workers and foreign domestic workers, as well as skilled professionals.
+The Myanmar community in Singapore is estimated to number 200,000, made up of students, healthcare workers and foreign domestic workers, as well as skilled professionals.

-The Burmese Buddhist Temple in Singapore is Singapore's oldest Theravada institution founded in 1875 by a Burmese emigrant.
-The 10-tonne Buddha image within the temple was transported from Mandalay in 1921 Today, it remains the only Burmese Buddhist temple built in the traditional Burmese style and serves as a landmark for many Burmese immigrants in Singapore.
+The Burmese Buddhist Temple in Singapore is Singapore's oldest Theravada institution, founded in 1875 by a Burmese emigrant.
+The 10-tonne Buddha image within the temple was transported from Mandalay in 1921.
+Today, it remains the only Burmese Buddhist temple built in the traditional Burmese style and serves as a landmark for many Burmese immigrants in Singapore.